EqualExperts/data-studio-exercise-python-sql/README.md

 Thank you for taking the time to participate in this challenge.
 Please read carefully all the instructions below and don’t hesitate to contact us if you have any queries.

 As a Data Engineer, you should NOT find this exercise to be particularly difficult.
-We are expecting a simple solution that addresses just what is asked, and you should take you no more than 90 minutes.
+We are expecting a simple solution that addresses just what is asked, and you should take no more than 90 minutes.

 ## Exercise Instructions